xiaolaba/esp-idf/README.md

 ref:
 https://linuxconfig.org/ubuntu-20-04-python-version-switch-manager
 https://docs.espressif.com/projects/esp-idf/en/v3.3/get-started/add-idf_path-to-profile.html
-at user home directory

-2020-OCT-07, this is one time deal script from scratch to 'hello world' build,
-esp-idf should be V4.3 upon setup done.
+2020-OCT-07, this is one time deal script from scratch to 'hello world' build,  esp-idf should be V4.3 upon setup done. at user home directory, following commands will do the job,
 ```
 sudo apt update